querypie/tpm/aws/verify-install/README.md

-# How to build an AMI for AWS Marketplace
+# How to verify setup.v2.sh installation on AWS AMIs

 ## Prepare the build environment